rust-lang/book/nostarch/chapter20.md

 library for any work we want to do using a thread pool, not just for serving web requests.

-Create an *src/lib.rs* file that contains the following, which is the simplest definition of a `ThreadPool` struct that we can have for now:
+Create a *src/lib.rs* file that contains the following, which is the simplest definition of a `ThreadPool` struct that we can have for now:

 Filename: src/lib.rs